 During the 2017-2018 academic year, there were 954 undergraduates at Coker with 868 being full-time and 86 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Coker, see our tuition and fees and room and board pages.

-The student loan default rate at Coker is 4.5%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at Coker is 11.3%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.